yonghuang18/sendamp/README.md

 - password: 'balabala',
 - service: '**Gmail**'

-Then run the tool like below:
+Then run the tool like:
 node app.js -t "amphtmltest@outlook.com" -s "Hello AMP from sendamp tool" -a "HelloAmp.html"

 Or the long one: